ytiurin/hyphen/README.md

 ###Hyphenation in CSS
-The CSS `hyphens` property is intended to add hyphenation support to modern browsers without Javascript.
+The CSS `hyphens` property is intended to add hyphenation support to modern browsers without Javascript:
 ```css
 p {
   hyphens: auto;